Patient Safety

 Patient safety incident management plans should include:

-A list of what could cause harm to a patient during or after assessment or the treatment of a patient.
+• A list of what could cause harm to a patient during or after assessment or treatment.

-- Do you have a clear plan to respond if a patient should go into cardiac arrest?
+• Do you have a clear plan to respond if a patient goes into cardiac arrest?

-- Consider if it is safe for the patient to leave the setting unaccompanied.
+• Is it safe for the patient to leave the setting unaccompanied?

-What steps should be taken when the patient's safety incident becomes apparent after the patient has left the practice setting. (e.g., the patient calls with reports of a new pain at the injury site or has greater difficulty with moving)
+• What steps should be taken if a patient safety incident becomes apparent after the patient has left the practice setting. (e.g., the patient calls with reports of a new pain at the injury site or greater difficulty with moving)